This Day In Music: August 16

 August 16, 1930 ~ Guillermina Jimenez Chabolia, commonly known as singer, actress Flor Silvestre, born in Salamanca, Mexico ~ Sister of singers La Prieta Linda and Mary Jiménez.
 Dubbed “La Sentimental” for her melodious voice.
 As an actress appeared in over 70 films.
 As a singer best known for songs such as Imposible Olvidarte, Que Dios Te Perdone, Viejo Nopal, Guadalajara, Cielo Rojo, Carino Santo, Toda Una Vida, and Celosa ~ Chabolia passed away in 2020

-August 16, 1930 ~ Gilliam Barmon Grayson, commonly known as old-time fiddler, singer GB Grayson, passed away in Johnson County, Tennessee, USA ~ Influential early country musician known for a handful of important recordings in the mid to late 1920s, often in partnership with Henry Whitter.
+August 16, 1930 ~ Gilliam Barmon Grayson, commonly known as old-time fiddler, singer GB Grayson, passed away in Johnson County, Tennessee, USA ~ Influential early country musician known for a handful of important recordings in the mid to late-1920s, often in partnership with Henry Whitter.
 Best remembered for recordings such as Going Down The Lee Highway, Rose Connally, Ommie Wise and Train 45.
 In later years songs written, co-written, adapted or first recorded by Grayson would be covered by the Kingston Trio (Tom Dooley), the Rolling Stones (Handsome Molly), Ralph Stanley (Little Maggie), and others ~ Grayson was born in 1887

 August 16, 1925 ~ Blues singer Edna Hicks passed away in Chicago, Illinois, USA ~ Best remembered for her recordings of Hard Luck Blues, Poor Me Blues, Down Hearted Blues, and Gulf Coast Blues.
 Half-sister of singer Lizzie Miles ~ Hicks was born ca.1891